 These delicious pizza pocket snacks are easy to make with a can of refrigerated biscuits and some pizza ingredients.
 This recipe uses pepperoni and sliced ripe olives, but there are many more choices.
 See directions for homemade pizza sauce and several filling suggestions below the recipe.

 Homemade pizza dough may be used instead of biscuits.

 1 (8-biscuit) can refrigerated Pillsbury Grands biscuits

-- 1/2 cup mozzarella cheese (or a pizza blend, shredded)
+1/2 cup mozzarella cheese, or a pizza cheese blend, shredded

 1/4 cup olive oil, optional